Goldrach/PFE/README.md

-# This Work include the code used to develop a DriveTest application destined for my graduation project PFE.
+# "TEST" repository include the code used to develop a DriveTest application destined for my graduation project PFE.